 METHODS: This should be a clear, concise description of the research design and the appropriate statistical tests.
 Describe what was actually done to get results, including numbers of patients, animals, samples, etc., which data were collected, and how it was quantified.
-Support your description with tables and figures, where appropriate.

 RESULTS: Present the actual data collected together with statistical significance.
 Describe what was learned as a result of the study.
 Statements from ongoing studies that “data will be presented” are not acceptable.

 CONCLUSION: Analyze your results, and the effect it has on the hypothesis made in the introduction.
 Make sure it supported by data in the abstract, and that it is not overly speculative or broad.

 Remember, you are allotted 2,700 characters, which will include your Abstract Title, Abstract Body, Authors/Institutions.
 Tables and Figures are not permitted.
 The allotted characters do not include white space.